rkoeninger/ShenScript/docs/setup.rst

 .. class:: Kernel extends Backend

-   This class is a description of object returned by the :js:`kernel.*` modules and does not actually exist.
+   This class is a description of object returned by the :js:`kernel` module and does not actually exist.
 It contains a primitive ShenScript environment along with the Shen kernel and it adequate to run standard Shen programs.

-   The :js:`Kernel` virtual class adds no members, but does imply additional entries in the :js:`functions` and :js:`symbols` indexes.
+   The :js:`Kernel` virtual class adds no members, but does imply additional entries in the :js:`globals` map.

 The Frontend
 ------------